Seeing orioles at my backyard bird feeders is always exciting.

 Take your nail, hammer, and orange slice and find a spot in your backyard.
 Then hammer the nail through the orange and into the tree.
 I would only put about half the nail into the tree; you want it sticking out enough so you can keep hanging fresh oranges.

-Please don’t blame me if soon all the trees in your backyard have an orange nailed to it. 🙂
+Please don’t blame me if soon all the trees in your backyard have an orange nailed to them. 🙂

-If you’re looking for a way to feed orioles, but don’t want to buy another bird feeder, then you can usually repurpose your suet feeders during the summer months, which works out exceptionally well because many people quit using suet in the summer because it gets so gooey, sticky, and slimy.
+If you’re looking for a way to feed orioles, but don’t want to buy another bird feeder, then you can usually repurpose your suet feeders during the summer months.
+This strategy tends to work out exceptionally well because many people quit using suet in the summer because it gets so gooey, sticky, and slimy.

 So instead of putting away a suet cage or basket for the summer, fill it with orange slices.
 The orioles should love having a separate place to feed, and you may even be able to spot a woodpecker dining on an orange.

-Here are two suet feeders that I own and recommend, but any of them will work as long as it can hold orange slices.
+Here are two suet feeders that I own and recommend, but any suet cage will work as long as it can hold orange slices.